Corrin (surname): Ireland

+In Ireland, the name is a variation of the last name Curran, which is Gaelic for O'Corraidhin or "descendant of Corraidhin", a personal name from a diminutive form of the byname derived from "corradh", meaning "spear".
+Corrin may also represent anglicized forms of Mac Corraidhin, meaning "little spear".

 Scotland

 In Scotland, The name of Corrin is derived from similar ethnic origins and can be found in the Highlands and Lowlands of Scotland.

-In the Lowlands, they are associated with the family of McAdam, a clan based in the Scottish Lowlands, presumably in Ayrshire and/or Kirkcudbrightshire through intermarriages and alliances.
-Although MacAdam is a sept themselves, who have originally been branched off of Clan MacGregor in Argyllshire and Perthshire, they are a Scottish clan in their own right (there is a Clan Adam that exists).
+The surname is a contraction of Mac Odhráin or fuller Mac GilleOdrain (from the personal name Odhrán).
+This surname is considered to be an patronymic name, meaning "son of Odhran".
+The personal name Odhrán means "pale-faced" or "the little pale-faced one".
 The family names of MacCorran and Mac Oran are present in other parts in Scotland, predominantly in Argyllshire.

-The surname of MacCorran is also derived from similar origins and is found on the islands of Islay and Colonsay in Argyllshire, where they are considered to be a sept of Clan MacDonald of Dunnyveg, a branch of Clan Donald (or Clan MacDonald) in the Scottish Highlands.
+The surname of MacCorran is also derived from similar origins and is found on the islands of Islay and Colonsay in Argyllshire, where they are considered to be a sept of Clan MacDonald of Dunnyveg, a branch of Clan Donald in the Scottish Highlands.
 According to the official sept list of Clan Donald, the name is derived from the Gaelic MacGille Odhrain, meaning "son of the servant of St. Odhran".
 In addition, there is a medieval chapel called St Oran's Chapel that is located on the island of Iona in the Inner Hebrides off the west coast of Scotland.
 This chapel is dedicated to Oran of Iona, who was a companion of Saint Columba in Iona.
 The name of Mac Oran is said to be a sept of Clan Campbell.
 In the sources provided by the Clan Campbell Society (North America), it is the same rendering of MacCorran, or more accurately, McCorran.
 According to family tradition, a young Campbell of Melfort took the alias name of McOran, after having killed a man named "MacColl" in the later seventeenth century.
 Having to leave Argyll, he took under the servitude of the Earl in Menteith, who in return awarded him a farm in Inchanoch.
 He married a Miss Haldane, the niece to Haldane of Lanrick, and the family prospered.
 Once they were away at sea, they reassumed the names of Campbell, having connections in Argyllshire.

 There appears to be a documented name of Dugald M'Corran that appears in Fernoch, Kilmelford in 1698.